Standards Based Grading

 Beginning - I demonstrate limited understanding of this skill or standard, and I need a high level of prompting and support.

-* Students who are not submitting any work may be given a Beginning.
-Beginning scores should be accompanied with a comment.
-Therefore, if remote work is not being completed, you are encouraged to comment on how the regular submission of completed work provides data to measure student growth within a standard.
+* Students who are not submitting sufficient work may be given a Beginning.
+Beginning scores will be accompanied with a comment.
+Students should be reminded that the regular submission of completed work provides data to measure student growth within a standard.

 In addition, some standards are not fully introduced and explored during the first marking period; therefore, there may not be the opportunity to fully assess some of the complex standards.

-Instead, let's work together to dismantle our view of what constitutes student success and let's find multiple ways to provide positive feedback to all students.
-Let's change assessment and grading practices so assessments are authentic and conducted from many angles and categories of measure, and grades are accurate reflections of mastery of standards, undistorted by non-academic factors.
+Our goal is to work together with families to dismantle our view of what constitutes student success while finding multiple ways to provide positive feedback to all students.
+We hope to change assessment and grading practices so assessments are authentic and conducted from many angles and categories of measure, and grades are accurate reflections of mastery of standards.